 - 1. Propositional logic is a declarative language because its semantics is based on a truth relation between sentences and possible worlds. - 2.
 It also has sufficient expressive power to deal with partial information, using disjunction and negation. - 3.
-Propositional logic has a third property that is desirable in representation languages, namely, compositionality.
-In a compositional language, the meaning of a sentence is a function of the meaning of its parts.
-For example, the meaning of "S1,4 ∧ S1,2" is related to the meanings of "S1,4" and "S1,2."
+Propositional logic is a compositional language, where in a sentence is a function of the meaning of its parts. - For example, the meaning of "S1,4 ∧ S1,2" is related to the meanings of "S1,4" and "S1,2."